apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elastic-search/manage-elastic-search.md

 ---
-title: Manage Elastic Search with KubeBlocks
+title: Manage Elasticsearch with KubeBlocks
-description: How to manage Elastic Search on KubeBlocks
+description: How to manage Elasticsearch on KubeBlocks
-keywords: [qdrant, elasticsearch,weaviate]
+keywords: [elasticsearch]
 sidebar_position: 1
-sidebar_label: Manage Vector Databases with KubeBlocks
+sidebar_label: Manage Elasticsearch Databases with KubeBlocks
 ---
-# Manage Elastic Search with KubeBlocks
+# Manage Elasticsearch with KubeBlocks

 Elasticsearch is a distributed, RESTful search and analytics engine that is capable of solving an ever-growing number of use cases.
 As the heart of the Elastic Stack, Elasticsearch stores your data centrally, allowing you to search it quickly, tune relevancy, perform sophisticated analytics, and easily scale.

-KubeBlocks supports the management of Elastic Search.
+KubeBlocks supports the management of Elasticsearch.

 Before you start, [install kbcli](./../installation/install-with-kbcli/install-kbcli.md) and [install KubeBlocks](./../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md).